 A Program of St. David’s Foundation: Dental Van

 The St. David’s Foundation funds 6 dental vans, 6 full time dentists and 2 hygienists that serve low income (Title I) campuses in 6 area school districts.
-In SY 2011-12, there were 27 AISD campuses served.
-Care for AISD students is coordinated through SHS.
-In SY 2011-12 a dental health education pilot was initiated on one target campus with classroom teachers using the Health Teacher curriculum provided by Seton Family of Hospitals.
-Dental health lessons focused on 2nd grade students.
+In SY 2012-13, there were 27 AISD campuses served.
+Care for AISD students is coordinated through Student Health Services.

 Parental consent is required for students to be screened or treated.
 Those targeted students who were not screened typically lacked parental consent for the process.
-In SY 2009-10 services were provided to 5699 students with need based on screening results, across 17 campuses.
-Service expanded to 27 campuses in SY 2010-11 and SY 2011-12, with 10,063 students with need being treated in the most recent school year.
-Of students screened in SY 2011-12, 35.0% were identified with untreated decay.
-All students identified with a dental need and parent consent received treatment at no cost to their families.
+Since SY 2010-11 service has been provided to 27 campuses, with 9611 students in need being treated in the most recent school year.
+Of students screened in SY 2012-13, 45.4% were identified with untreated decay.
+Nearly all students identified with a dental need and parent consent received treatment at no cost to their families, an effort valued at $2.4 million by St. David’s Foundation.

-A decrease in students receiving only restorative care is complemented by an increase in those who receive sealants, or sealants and restoration.
+A decrease in students receiving only restorative care, such as fillings, is complemented by an increase in those who receive sealants, or sealants and restoration.
 This outcome is the result of several factors, including a change in the clinical model to focus more on prevention, enhancing staff capacity by having all dental assistants now ‘sealant certified’, and expanding by grade level the number of students screened for sealants.
-The St. David’s Foundation Dental program screens 69% of its targeted economically disadvantaged students, significantly exceeding a Healthy People 2020 guideline that 28% of children be screened.
+The St. David’s Foundation Dental program screens 71% of its targeted economically disadvantaged students, significantly exceeding a Healthy People 2020 guideline that 28% of children be screened.

 A Community Collaboration Program: Sports Physicals